facebookresearch/habitat-challenge/README.md

         ```
     1. Do not forget to add any other files you may need in the Docker, for example, we add the ```demo.ckpt.pth``` file which is the saved weights from the DDPPO example code.

     1. Finally modify the submission.sh script to run the appropiate command to test your agents.
 The scaffold for this code can be found ```agent.py``` and the DD-PPO PointNav specific agent can be found in ```ddppo_agents.py```.
 In this example, we only modify the final command of the PointNav docker: by adding the following args to submission.sh ```--model-path demo.ckpt.pth --input-type rgbd```.
 The default submission.sh script will pass these args to the python script.
-You may also replace the submission.sh
+You may also replace the submission.sh.
+        1. Please note that at this time, that habitat_baselines uses a slightly different config system and the configs nodes for habitat are defined under TASK_CONFIG which is loaded at runtime from BASE_TASK_CONFIG_PATH.
+We manually overwrite this config using the opts args in our agent.py file.

 1. Once your Dockerfile and other code is modified to your satisfcation, build it with the following command.
     ```bash